thuva4/Algorithms/_posts/2011-05-05-a-wonderful-serenity-has-taken-possession-of-my-entire-soul.md

 - Department : Computing college (Software)

 How contributed :
-> - Implemented Algorithms with familiar languages such as C
+> - Implemented Algorithms with familiar languages such as C, C++, Java

 > - Optimized Algorithms

+> - Implemented Simple Algorithms with Unfamiliar Languages such as JavaScript